Hidden Gems in Muncie (Indiana): 10 Unique Things to Do

 Muncie Children’s Museum

-The Muncie Children’s Museum is a great place to take children under 10 years old.
-The museum focuses on educating children about different topics from physics to art history.
+The Muncie Children’s Museum is a great place to take children under ten years old.
+The museum focuses on educating children about different topics, from physics to art history.
 It features many interactive exhibits as well as hands-on programs and workshops for kids of all ages.

 National Model Aviation Museum

-The National Model Aviation Museum, located at 5151 East Memorial Drive, Muncie, Indiana 47302 is home to more than 100 vintage aircraft and holds a staggering 12,000 model airplane kits.
+The National Model Aviation Museum, located at 5151 East Memorial Drive, Muncie, Indiana 47302, is home to more than 100 vintage aircraft and holds a staggering 12,000 model airplane kits.
 Check out one of its numerous displays or listen to an informative lecture about model airplanes.
 And if you’re feeling adventurous, learn how to and fly a remote control plane.
-Check out the website for more information.

 David Owsley Museum of Art